 Accessibility is a common topic on the DesignHammer site.
-Usually, our content related to accessibility is heavily oriented around website development and the evolution of legislation over time; but despite our biased preference for accessible web design, it is important to note that most of these accessibility guidelines also overlap with content that is shared on social media.
+Usually, our content related to accessibility is heavily oriented around website development and how WCAG legislation is evolving over time, however, it is also important to note that most of these accessibility guidelines also overlap with content that is shared on social media.

-With all of the updates tech companies are making to their websites and products to account for digital accessibility (see recent Reader’s Corner article: The Last of Us part II is the Most Accessible Video Game Ever), many marketers falsely believe this means their social media content has also been adjusted by the platform and therefore they shouldn’t have to worry about making accessible content themselves; which is a very incorrect assumption.
-In her recent Social Media Examiner article (shared above), Corinna Keefe provides an excellent tutorial for marketers who want to stay inclusive to users with disabilities and take the initiative to create content on social media that is accessible to all.
+With all of the updates tech companies are making to their websites and products to account for digital accessibility (see recent Reader’s Corner article: The Last of Us part II is the Most Accessible Video Game Ever), many marketers believe that social media platforms are already adjusting their content so, therefore, they shouldn’t have to worry about making accessible content themselves. — which is a very incorrect assumption.
+In her recent Social Media Examiner article (shared above), Corinna Keefe provides an excellent tutorial for marketers who want to stay inclusive to users with disabilities and take the initiative to create content on social media that is accessible for all.

 And why is it important?

 In related news, the UK government has released infographics for individuals, designers, and content marketers, on how to design for people with different kinds of disabilities.
 I have included a few of them here.
-You can find and download the full PDF by clicking this button below.
+You can find and download the full PDF by clicking this link.